What are Traits?

 • Curly hair vs. straight hair

-• Ability to roll the tongue vs. cannot roll tongue
+• Ability to roll the tongue vs. the inability to do so

 • Detached earlobes vs. attached earlobes